 A current example for such an expansion of ideology is the habit of turning every social context into a market – “children, risky sex, marriage partners, etc.” (Dupré 1994, 9). ↩

-Examples range from “Scientific Management” through scientific racism and eugenics to facial recognition for tracking people. ↩
+Examples range from “Scientific Management” through scientific racism and eugenics to facial recognition for tracking people and keeping them under surveillance. ↩

 Morgan (1980), 605 ↩